Start in our Holistic Chef group this November and receive $1,000 off of tuition!

 Finding Acceptance at Bauman College

-“The People and EVERYONE CARED!” he states.
+“The People and EVERYONE CARED!” he shares.

 YaYa’s Sweets: A Business Built on Love and Legacy